kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 * run **smartctl** or self-tests to look for potential issues
 * keep the firmware up-to-date

-NVM EXPRESS, NON-VOLATILE MEMORY (NVMe)
+NVM express, non-volatile memory (NVMe)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NVMe is a type of persistent memory usually connected over a system bus (PCIe)